-Provisions of the EU-ATAD will continue to be implemented into German tax law (e.g. extension of already existing anti-hybrid rules, amendements / revisions to German CFC rules).
-The Multilateral Instrument (MLI) signed by Germany on June 7, 2017 is currently being ratified (e.g. Germany opted for including the PPT in its CTAs) .
+Provisions of the EU-ATAD will continue to be implemented into German tax law (e.g. extension of already existing anti-hybrid rules, amendments / revisions to German CFC transfer pricing and exit taxation rules).
+A ministerial draft bill for an Act on the implementation of the ATAD was published in December 2019.

 Option for corporate taxation for commercial partnerships: on May 21, 2021, the lower house of the German parliament (Bundestag) passed the Act Updating Corporate Tax Law (KöMoG).
 The essence of the draft bill is the introduction of an option for corporate taxation for commercial partnerships.
 The transition from transparent taxation as a partnership to corporate taxation is treated as change of form for tax purposes.
 To ensure that this fictitious change of form is 'tax neutral', the requirements of the German Reorganisation Tax Act must therefore be met.

 Source: German tax law and local tax administration guidelines, updated 2021.